Shashika503/Shashika503/README.md

-## I'm a Human Lover, Web Developer,Coder !!
+## I'm a Human Lover, Web Developer And a Coder !!

 - 🌱 I’m currently learning everything 🤣